ssptr007/git_assignment_HeroVired/README.md

 ![image](https://github.com/user-attachments/assets/eab1da66-70a5-4c95-a17a-e7bd76cbdf74)

-Q.3: In this same GitHub repository, create a new branch ‘geometry-calculator’, we'll work on a simple Python program that calculates the area of a circle and the area of a rectangle.
+Q.3: In this same GitHub repository, create a new branch **geometry-calculator**, we'll work on a simple Python program that calculates the area of a circle and the area of a rectangle.
 We'll use Git stash to switch between working on multiple features (calculating circle area and calculating rectangle area) without committing incomplete changes.

 -----------------------
-Step 1: Create a branch 'geometry-calculator' and add the file and stash it.
+Step 1: Create a branch **geometry-calculator** and add the file and stash it.

 #git checkout -b geometry-calculator